 Below you will find some helpful information for a variety of questions you may have.

 • Looking to purchase your first 3D printer?
-Visit our Recommended 3D printers page for suggestions and recommendations from our community and the printing tests done by 3D Hubs!
+Visit our suggested 3D printers page for recommendations from our community!

 • Check out the Tips For Successful Prints page!